koenderks/jfa/cran-comments.md

-# jfa version 0.7.0
+# jfa version 0.7.1

-This is a resubmission for version 0.7.0.
+This is a resubmission for version 0.7.1.
 In this version I have:

-* Added a new function for algorithmic auditing.
-* Fixed deprecated stan syntax for new CRAN version.
+* Fixed a bug.

 ## Test environments